emjun/rTisane/API_OVERVIEW.md

 ## Expressed conceptual model --> statistical model
 Which/how many IVs to specify in my query?
 Include variable/s whose impact on the DV you care about.
-IDEA: Allow for only 1 IV at a time to avoid mutual adjustment fallacy (http://dagitty.net/learn/graphs/table2-fallacy.html) START HERE: 1 IV at a time. (could treat each IV sequentially)
+Currently: Allow for only 1 IV at a time to avoid mutual adjustment fallacy (http://dagitty.net/learn/graphs/table2-fallacy.html)
+1 IV at a time. (could treat each IV sequentially)

+A query for a statistical model from a conceptual model probes into the influence of one IV on a DV in the context of the assumed + hypothesized relationships in the conceptual model.

+Confounders are selected on the basis that end-users are interested in the average causal effect ("ACE") of an independent variable on the dependent/outcome variable.
+Confounders are suggested based on recommendations by Cinelli, Forney, and Pearl (TR 2020) to prioritize precision of ACE estimates in regression.
+Causal interpretation of regression models.

+TODO: Summary of confounder identification rules:
+- How do these compare to what we had before in Tisane?

+Use cases:
+- Only main effect
+[x] Tests
+[]Finish code for inferring confounders
+- Family + Link  --> more specific type system, disambiguation

+- Main effect + random effect
+- Main effect + interaction effect
+- Main + interaction + random

 Idea:
 - create ConceptualModel